Existing Home EnerGuide Home Evaluations

 Is the Blower Door Test Dangerous for Me or My Pets?

 You can safely remain in your home during a blower door test.
 The fan does create some noise that may scare some pets.
-Also, if you have vermiculite in your home, we may not complete the blower door test.
-Read below for more information.

-- Do NOT start any renovations or demolition work before your evaluation (e.g. removing drywall, windows, siding, cabinets, bathtubs, HVAC systems, etc.).
+- Do not start any renovations or demolition work before your evaluation (e.g. removing drywall, windows, siding, cabinets, bathtubs, HVAC systems, etc.).

 - Space and water heating systems must be on site at the time of the evaluation.
 The heating system has to be (or have been in the case of a broken system) capable of heating the home to 21°C.